Free-trade father figure Mulroney urges Ottawa to make a deal on NAFTA - Red Deer Advocate

 “We’re just going to stay working constructively to get to that win, win, win that we know is there.”

-Mulroney acknowledged U.S. Trade Representative Robert Lighthizer is on a short leash from the White House when it comes to what he can offer in the talks but that Trump trusts Lighthizer a lot.
+Mulroney acknowledged U.S. Trade Representative Robert Lighthizer is on a short leash from the White House when it comes to what he can offer in the talks, but noted that Trump trusts Lighthizer a lot.

 “He has great confidence and trust in Lighthizer.
 That I know for sure, right from the horse’s mouth.”

-Lighthizer and Canada’s Foreign Affairs Minister Chrystia Freeland returned to the negotiating table for one day Tuesday after leaving talks in the hands of officials since Friday.
+Lighthizer and Canadian counterpart Chrystia Freeland returned to the negotiating table for one day Tuesday before she jetted off to Saskatoon to brief the prime minister at this week’s caucus gathering, which wraps up Thursday.

+True to form, when asked about Mulroney’s remarks, the foreign affairs minister refused to say anything publicly about the discussions around the table for fear of undermining what she described as a cordial and productive atmosphere.

+“That has been the right decision,” Freeland said late Tuesday of the mutual agreement to avoid publicly disclosing details of the talks.

+“Not negotiating in public has helped us to have the kind of frank and candid conversations we need to have around the table, and crucially, it has helped to build that trust and goodwill and good faith on both sides.”

-Freeland used the fact the day also happened to be the 17th anniversary of the Sept.
-11 terrorist attacks in Washington and New York City. to make a point about two long-standing friends and neighbours.
+Earlier in the day, she noted that Tuesday was the 17th anniversary of the Sept.
+11 terrorist attacks to drive home a point about the long-standing relationship between the two countries.

 “At the end of the day, we’re neighbours — and at the end of the day, neighbours help each other when they need help.”